bryanwong8/react-pokedex-workshop/steps/Step-3.md

 export default PokeCard;
 ```

-`NOTE: Move the StyledCard, StyledTitle, StyledButton and StyledImage to PokeCard.js as well.`
+`NOTE: Move the StyledCard, StyledTitle, StyledButton to PokeCard.js as well.`

 Back in `src/App.js`, we'll import `PokeCard` at the top of the file: